MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 We provide the `GetProcessInfos` API for host applications to understand which processes are part of their WebView2s.
-That API provides enough information for a host application to understand the overall performance impact(memory, CPU usage, etc.) of WebView2 on their application or the user’s device, but it doesn’t provide the granularity needed for the host application to know which part of WebView2 is consuming those resources.
+That API provides enough information for a host application to understand the overall performance impact(memory, CPU usage, etc.) of WebView2 on their application or the user's device, but it doesn't provide the granularity needed for the host application to know which part of WebView2 is consuming those resources.

 In this document we describe the updated API.
 We'd appreciate your feedback.